Richard Ernest Dupuy: World War II

-After the World War I Dupuy served in the Philippines and in a number of public relations roles including as chief of the Army Information Service in New York City; on the general staffs of the II Corps and the First Army and with the United States Military Academy.
-After the outbreak of World War II he was with the War Department's Bureau of Public Relations in Washington.
+After the outbreak of World War II, Dupuy was with the War Department's Bureau of Public Relations in Washington.

 Dupuy joined the Supreme Headquarters Allied Expeditionary Force in 1943 as news chief and acting director of public relations, reporting to supreme commander Dwight D. Eisenhower.
 He played a key part in publicizing the Allied landings on D-Day, the first day of the invasion of Normandy, when he had the role of officially announcing the operation on radio.
-In a broadcast at 12:32 am Pacific Time (3:32 am Eastern War Time) on June 6, 1944 he announced that "Under the command of General Eisenhower, Allied naval forces, supported by strong air forces, began landing Allied armies this morning on the northern coast of France".
+In a broadcast at 12:32 am Pacific Time (3:32 am Eastern War Time) on June 6, 1944, he announced that "Under the command of General Eisenhower, Allied naval forces, supported by strong air forces, began landing Allied armies this morning on the northern coast of France".
 This announcement, known as Communiqué Number One, was so short that Dupuy read it out twice in a row.

 Dupuy remained with SHAEF for the rest of the war.
 He was present when the German Instrument of Surrender was signed in Berlin on May 8, 1945.